caleblind/Evangelium/README.md

 Current hooks that exist:

-1. a pre-push hook, mainly checks for basic formatting mistakes things like that
-2. a pre-commit hook to keep things formatted pretty
+1. a pre-push hook to prevent accidental push to main and lint your code before sending off to github